nko5/website/module/README.md

       res.on('data', function(d) { console.log(d.toString()); });
     });

+__Important: Not seeing your deploy count rising?
+Maybe here is why:

-__Important: The module will only ping us if the `NODE_ENV` environment variable is set to `production`.__ If you're not seeing your deploy get recorded, make sure that's set correctly.
-Also, if you happen to have `NODE_ENV` set to `production` on your development machine, no worries: we'll be making sure the source IP address looks right before recording a deploy.
+* The module will only ping us if the `NODE_ENV` environment variable is set to `production`.__ If you're not seeing your deploy get recorded, make sure that's set correctly.

+* If you happen to have
+`NODE_ENV` set to `production` on your development machine, no worries: we'll be making sure the source IP address and if <teamslug>.2013.nodeknockout.com accepts a GET request before recording a deploy.

+* It will be only considered valid if after 5 seconds of the deploy, the app is still running.

 Problems?
 =========